Lightning-AI/litgpt/README.md

 ## Use the model

 To generate text predictions, download the model weights following the instructions on the official [LLaMA repository](https://github.com/facebookresearch/llama).
-Note that currently the weights are still under a [research-only license](https://github.com/facebookresearch/llama/blob/main/MODEL_CARD.md#model-details), there's no change to that (yet 🤓).

 Once downloaded, you should have a folder like this: